deniyaldanidan/spicy-brew/README.md

 ----
 - [ ] Make Design Responsive both Higher & Lower screen sizes `{2560px - 320px}`
 - [ ] Add appropriate animations to make site look cool.
+- [ ] Configure Robots file
+- [ ] Build a OneTime Popup that will show that this is a mockup
 ----
 - [ ] Test the webapp's working...
 - [ ] Deploy it to netlify under https://spicy-brew.danithedev.tech